Vs-Susie/funkus-assets/README.md

 # funkus-assets
-Most of the assets made for the VS. Susie Project (includes .FLAS and other stuff).
+Most of the assets made for the VS. Susie Project will be covered in this depository.

+Art is arranged through:
+* Filetype (e.g. FLA or PDN)
+* ...Then the song they were made for (or other miscellaneous stuff if clarified)

+Music TBA